 - Forcing someone to perform sexual acts, such as oral sex or penetrating the perpetrator’s body

 - Penetration of someone’s body, also known as rape

 Sexual assault is typically known to occur in-person; however, sexual abuse can occur in other forms.
 Our virtual interactions have skyrocketed.
 We have pivoted to spending vast amounts of time online learning, working, and socializing during the COVID-19 pandemic.
 Online harassment and abuse have become an increasing problem in these digital spaces.
 This form of abuse is serious and must be addressed to mitigate the mental harm that can take place.

-Georgia State University is committed to providing students with the tools needed to identify signs of sexual assault, informing students of ways to report it and provides support services for those who have been impacted by domestic violence.
+Georgia State is committed to providing students with the tools needed to identify signs of sexual assault, informing students of ways to report it and provides support services for those who have been impacted by domestic violence.
 Information about what to do after a sexual assault can be found on the Student Victim Assistance site.
-Information about how to report sexual assault or sexual misconduct of any kind is located on the ODOS Reporting site.
+Information about how to report sexual assault or sexual misconduct of any kind is located on the Office of the Dean of Students Reporting site.
 In addition, peruse the Sexual Misconduct Policy for more information about other forms of sexual misconduct.

 You may also call the National Sexual Assault Telephone Hotline at 1-800-656-4673.
 This referral service will connect you to your local rape crisis center.
 The National Sexual Violence Resource Center (NSVRC) also maintains a directory of organizations that lists state and territory sexual assault coalitions, victim/survivor support organizations, and local communities of color sexual assault organizations.